Notice of Pre-AIA or AIA Status

 Yamanaka et al. teaches measuring TOC and conductivity using lactic acid. (page 7, line 31)

-It would have been obvious to one of ordinary skill in the art to modify Osorio et al. in view of Brunk to use Lactic acid for the acid taught by Osorio et al. in view of Yamanaka et al. teaching that the use of lactic acid is compatible with measuring TOC and conductivity.
+It would have been obvious to one of ordinary skill in the art to modify Osorio et al. in view of Brunk and Sienkiewicz to use Lactic acid for the acid taught by Osorio et al. in view of Yamanaka et al. teaching that the use of lactic acid is compatible with measuring TOC and conductivity.

 Response to Arguments